 Continuity: The Avengers (2012)

 Warnings: Brief mention of child abuse/beatings.

 Spoilers: For The Avengers (2012)

-Summary: Clint remembers a happy Valentine’s Day as he maintains vigil by Phil’s bedside.
+Summary: Clint and Natasha maintain a vigil by Phil’s bedside.

 Disclaimer: I don’t own ‘em, Marvel and Paramount do, more’s the pity.

 Word Count: 601